tradecloud/tradecloud-docs-api-v2/order/buyer/issue/delivery-schedule.md

 Use the field `lines.scheduledDelivery` for the requested planned delivery of this order line.

 Provide one `scheduledDelivery` per order line.
 The total number of `scheduledDelivery`'s is limited to 100 deliveries per item number.

+Use the [Send simple order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendSimpleOrderByBuyerRoute) endpoint to send an order with a native delivery schedule to Tradecloud.

 {% hint style="info" %}
 Tradecloud will merge `scheduledDelivery`'s of order lines with the same item number into one order line having a delivery schedule.
 The `lines.position` will be taken as `deliverySchedule.position`.